Characterizing Planar Tanglegram Layouts and Applications to Edge Insertion Problems: Multiple edge insertion

-\algname{MultiInsertion} will consider $2^{|L(I)_1\cup M(I)_1|}=8$ iterations in the \textbf{for} loop in line \ref{multiforloop}.
+\begin{example} Consider the tanglegram $(T,S,\phi)$ and linear extension of $\mathcal{P}$ from Example \ref{crossingexample}.
+Suppose that the the output of $\algname{ModifiedUntangle}(T,S,\phi|_I)$ is the layout on the left in Figure \ref{multiexample}. \algname{MultiInsertion} will consider $2^{|L(I)_1\cup M(I)_1|}=8$ iterations in the \textbf{for} loop in line \ref{multiforloop}.
 In each iteration, it produces another layout, and ultimately the algorithm returns the layout encountered that has the fewest number of crossings.
-In the iteration $C=\emptyset$, the algorithm will perform a subtree switch at $v_4$, a paired flip at $(u_2,v_2)$, and a subtree switch at $v_1$, resulting in a layout with seven crossings, shown on the right in Figure \ref{multiexample}.
-Note that this is not a solution to the Multiple Edge Insertion Problem since $C=\{(u_7,v_7)\}$ will produce a layout with fewer crossings. \end{example}
+In the iteration $C=\emptyset$, the algorithm will perform a subtree switch at $v_4$, a paired flip at $(u_2,v_2)$, and a subtree switch at $v_1$, resulting in a layout with seven crossings shown on the right in Figure \ref{multiexample}.
+Note that this is not a solution to the Multiple Edge Insertion Problem since the iteration with $C=\{(u_7,v_7)\}$ will produce a layout with fewer crossings. \end{example}

 \begin{lemma} In some iteration of the \textbf{for} loop in line \ref{multiforloop} of \algname{MultiInsertion}, the resulting layout $(X',Y')$ is a solution to the Tanglegram Multiple Edge Insertion Problem. \end{lemma}